Sergey-lang/Sergey-lang/README.md

 I have worked in large teams using Scrum/Kanban and have directly interacted with clients.

 I use neural networks and AI tools in my work – they help me generate ideas, accelerate development, and explore new technologies.
 I completed a course on using AI and neural network APIs for integration.
-I have basic experience working with Vue 3 (currently learning it).
+I have basic experience working with Vue 3, Pinia, VueRouter, Nuxt

 I prefer remote work, but I am open to hybrid or office setups.
 I am also open to relocation if offered a strong opportunity.
-I work on a MacBook Pro M3 and am fully equipped for productive development.

 Languages and Tools